 Touting a menu of world cuisine with a Southern twist, Foragers Canteen focuses on “farm-to-fork” offerings that result in a menu that changes with the seasons to ensure the freshest ingredients.
 Think double-cut pork chops, golden-fried, wild-caught Atlantic cod, smoke gouda cheese grits and maple balsamic Brussels sprouts.

-For 15 years, Jackson County residents and visitors alike have headed to The Orchard for seasonal menus overflowing with farm-to-table choices like Carolina quail sliders, Continental Divide trout, Dark Cove garden risotto and Hawkin’s venison filet.
+For 15 years, Jackson County residents and visitors alike have headed to The Orchard for seasonal menus overflowing with farm-to-table choices like Carolina quail sliders, Continental Divide trout, Dark Cove Garden risotto and Hawkin’s venison filet.

 Known as Cashiers’ favorite porch, Cornucopia Restaurant lives up to its name by featuring a varied menu of favorites loved by the residents of Jackson County.
-Open seasonally, this popular dining spot offers a range of dishes diners can enjoy from the Arabian Club and Black Bean Burger to the Southern-Fried Farms Chicken and “Wade Hampton’s Downfall.”
+Open seasonally, this popular dining spot offers a range of dishes diners can enjoy from the Arabian Club and Black Bean Burger to the Southern-Fried Chicken and “Wade Hampton’s Downfall”.

 For Your Sweet Tooth

-Be sure to leave room for dessert!
+Speaking of Ice Cream, be sure to leave room for dessert!
 Jackson County is home to a number of chocolatiers, bakeries and ice cream spots sure to satisfy even the strongest sweet tooth.
 For instance, choose from an assortment of decadent chocolates at Baxley’s Chocolate in Sylva or Dillsboro Chocolate Factory.
 Take it a step further and indulge in a chocolate pairing with Innovation Brewing at both of these sweet spots.

 Named by Our State as one of their “favorite ice cream shops in North Carolina,” Jack the Dipper is home to the made-to-order vanilla warm waffle cone.
 In addition to your favorite ice cream flavors, try a sundae, shake, malt, shaved ice or banana split.

-In Jackson County, you’ll find many accommodations within walking distance of the best bites in the area, so you can walk off your dinner and dessert – or walk to get more if you please!
+In Jackson County, you’ll find many accommodations within walking distance of the best restaurants in the area, so you can walk off your dinner and dessert – or walk to get more if you please!
 Download your visitor’s guide today to plan your visit.